When I first started growing, and therefore, cooking, spaghetti squash I went with the conventional wisdom and cut the squash in half, lengthwise.

 - 1 tbs olive oil

-- Cut squash in half or thirds, widthwise, and remove seeds.
+- Cut squash in half, or thirds, or fourths, widthwise, and remove seeds.

 - To cook squash in Instant pot: